Celebrating Lunar New Year in Sydney

 Each year Lunar New Year celebrations in Sydney seem to get bigger; they are now said to be one of the biggest outside Asia.
 Aussies love a party, and with many of our residents having Chinese, Mongolian, Korean, Thai and Vietnamese ancestry, it’s no surprise there are plenty of ways to celebrate!

-While Lunar New Year actually falls on Saturday 10 February 2024, the festivities start a week earlier.
+While Lunar New Year falls on Wednesday 29 January 2025, the festivities start a week earlier.

 Read on and find an event to enjoy…